 When you are thinking about going to law school you've got to think about what you're going to do after those three years are over.
 After all, you're going to law school to become a lawyer, right?

-NALP, the Association of Legal Career Professionals, is an organization made up of legal employers and law school career professionals.
+NALP is an association of over 2,500 legal career professionals who advise law students, lawyers, law offices, and law schools in North America and beyond.
 NALP — its staff, leaders, and members — collectively know a whole lot about the world of lawyer jobs.
 This portal was designed by NALP volunteers to help prelaw advisors and students in the US learn more about the legal employment market.

 Want up-to-the-minute information — press releases and research reports — from NALP?
 Subscribe to an RSS feed, like us on Facebook or follow us on Twitter!